 The Title IX Coordinator shall assign each Party their first choice of advisor, unless: (i) the advisor becomes unavailable due to illness, incapacity, death or any other legally-justifiable reason; or (ii) another Party or Parties also indicates the same advisor as their first choice.
 In the event a Party's first choice advisor becomes unavailable, the Title IX Coordinator shall assign the Party their next choice advisor, assuming availability.
 In the event multiple Parties indicate the same advisor as their first choice, the Title IX Coordinator shall use a neutral method such as flipping a coin or putting names in a hat to determine which Party shall be assigned their top choice in advisor.
-A Party who does not get assigned to their top choice in advisor shall be assigned their next choice in advisor, assuming availability.
-Unless a Party has provided notice that they have selected an outside advisor or attorney, the Title IX Coordinator shall confirm in writing with each

-Party the name and contact information of their assigned advisor within 12 days of the Written Notice.
+A Party who does not get assigned to their top choice in advisor shall be assigned their next choice in advisor or attorney, the Title IX Coordinator shall confirm in writing with each Party the name and contact information of their assigned advisor within 12 days of the Written Notice.

 A Party who chooses to use an outside advisor or attorney may seek to use a different outside advisor or attorney at any time, or may instead seek to request a College-provided advisor, upon written notice to the Title IX Coordinator.
 A Party who chooses to use a College-provided advisor may seek to instead use an outside advisor or attorney at any time, upon written notice to the Title IX Coordinator.
-A Party who chooses to use a College-provided advisor may request a different College-provided advisor at any time by submitting a written request to the Title IX Coordinator, including the reasons therefore.
+A Party who chooses to use a College-provided advisor to the Title IX Coordinator.
+A Party who chooses to use a College-provided advisor at any time, upon written notice to the Title IX Coordinator.
+A Party who chooses to use a College-provided advisor may request a different College-provided advisor at any time by submitting a written request to the Title IX

+Coordinator, including the reasons therefore.